 “Take it,” she said “and return it to me.”
 I took it (Hermas, Vis.
 II, i, 3–4).

 In order to set the the number for the next group of examples to the correct example number, choose the right number of the “Start Value” box in the left hand side the block menu.

 ἔγνων ἐγὼ ἐκ τῶν προτέρων ὁραμάτων ὅτι ἡ Ἐκκλησία ἐστίν

 I knew from the previous visions that she was the Church (Hermas, Vis.
 IV, ii, 2).

 The caveat here is that Hebrew examples with their Right-to-Left orientation cause problems with Arabic numerals.
 The combination is not supported.
 Additionally, the translation like is also necessarily forced into RTL format as well.
 An effective way to solve both these issues is by columns.
-Create a new block and then open the block menu and select columns.
-If it is not in the “most used” section, you can either type “columns” in the search box or find it under Layout Elements.
+Create a new block and start typing “/columns”.
+This will open menu with a list of block options.
+The more of the word “columns” you type the closer it will be to the top of the menu.

-Select the Two Columns of Text pattern.
+Select the two column block pattern.
 Once selected, you can then set the right justification and left justification separately for both LTR and RTL languages, as well as the type size for each.
 Place the Hebrew in the right column and the translation in the left column.
 Since the Hebrew font is smaller, set a custom size of 24pt.
 Leave the left translation at its default size.
+Make the left column a list type rather than a paragraph and set the numbering to your current example number.
 Since each column is now its own block, numbering can be set on the translation column without affecting the Hebrew text’s orientation.
 This method can also be extended to working with the Hebrew and the Septuagint by setting a three column layout.